 A fur coat doesn’t make puppies immune to hypothermia, a condition when the pet’s body temperature falls below normal.
-Puppies normally conserve body heat by seeking shelter, curling up and fluffing their fur to trap warm air next to the skin.
-Of course, a short-haired puppy doesn’t have much protection.
-In cold weather, a puppy’s body diverts blood circulation from the ear tips, toes and tail to the central part of the body.
-Shivering generates heat.
+Puppies normally conserve body heat by seeking shelter, curling up, and fluffing their fur to trap warm air next to the skin.
+A short-haired puppy, though, doesn’t have much protection; however, shivering generates heat.
+In cold weather, a puppy’s body diverts blood circulation from the ear tips, toes, and tail to the central part of the body.
+Prevention is the best policy, and the best prevention is to keep pets indoors during inclement weather.

 Normal Body Temperature

-Mild hypothermia occurs when body temperature falls between 95 to 99 degrees F and causes pets to act a bit sluggish and lethargic.
+Mild hypothermia occurs when body temperature falls between 90 degrees to F to 99 degrees F and causes pets to act a bit sluggish and lethargic.
 You’ll see muscle tremors and shivering.

 Bring the puppy inside, dry him off, and turn up the heat and he should recover with no problem.
 If you can’t get the pet someplace warm, try putting him inside your clothing to share your body heat.

 Severe hypothermia, which is a body temperature less than 82 degrees F, can be deadly.
-Pets lose the ability to shiver if their body temperature falls to 90 F or below, so a still puppy is a warning sign of hypothermia.
+Pets lose the ability to shiver if their body temperature falls to 90 degrees F or below, so a still puppy is a warning sign of hypothermia.
 The dog might fall unconscious while breathing and heart rate slows to the point the puppy may appear dead.
 Sometimes CPR or rescue breathing is necessary, but you should avoid moving the puppy to prevent additional heat loss.

 Any pet suffering from severe hypothermia — that is, body blue and cold, and unable to shiver — needs immediate veterinary care.
-When body temperature has been below 90 F for more than 30 minutes, “core rewarming” is necessary.
-That means warming the pet from the inside using specialized veterinary techniques.
+When body temperature has been below 90 degrees F for more than 30 minutes, “core rewarming” is necessary, which refers to warming the pet from the inside using specialized veterinary techniques.

-You can dry him off and wrap him in warm blankets.
-During the car ride to the emergency room, it may be helpful to apply a hot water bottle (wrapped in a towel) to his groin area because the femoral artery lies close to the surface of the skin.
+Dry the puppy off, and wrap him in warm blankets.
+During the car ride to the emergency room, it may be helpful to apply a hot water bottle that's been wrapped in a towel to his groin area because the femoral artery lies close to the surface of the skin.
 The hot water bottle applied to this area can help warm the blood so it circulates and speeds up his re-warming.

 Veterinary Treatment for Hypothermia

 Your veterinarian may treat severely hypothermic pets with warm intravenous fluids, warm water enemas, airway rewarming using oxygen or even heart/lung bypass machines that warm the blood.
-But even with treatment, the prognosis is guarded in cases of severe hypothermia since organs and tissues are often irreparably damaged.
+Even with treatment, the prognosis is guarded in cases of severe hypothermia because organs and tissues are often irreparably damaged.